 Max Number of Threads: Enter the number of concurrent threads to process.
-When chunking is enabled for operations that do not contain any Salesforce activities, the default number of threads is
+When chunking is enabled for operations that do not contain any Salesforce-based activities, the default number of threads is

-1. When a Salesforce activity is added to an operation that does not have chunking enabled, chunking automatically becomes enabled with a default number of threads of
+1. When a Salesforce-based activity is added to an operation that does not have chunking enabled, chunking automatically becomes enabled with a default number of threads of

 Additional information and best practices for chunking are provided in the next section, Chunking.

-- Save Changes: Click this button to save and close the operation settings.
+Save Changes: Click to save and close the operation settings.

-- Discard Changes: After making changes to the operation settings, click Discard Changes to close the settings without saving.
+Discard Changes: After making changes to the operation settings, click to close the settings without saving.